 Can You Eat Airheads With Braces?

-Can you eat Airheads with braces?
+4. What's the best way to eat Airheads with braces?

 Can You Eat Airheads With Braces?